1. The Hollywood Reporter - Snooping on more than just celebrities

 As with your location data, O’Reilly gives no basis for collecting your sensitive information, leaving us to wonder why it’s collected in the first place.
 See the O'Reilly privacy rating.

-European Union residents should also be aware that Newsweek may transfer and store their data to other countries in order to use it with less regulation.
+European Union residents should also be aware that Newsweek may transfer and store their data to other countries to use it with less regulation.
 See the Newsweek privacy rating.

 6. Kelley Blue Book - a 2015 fixer-upper